 What about exercise?

 It is difficult to give firm advice about exercise as a treatment.
-Some people claim that regular exercise helps to lift their mood and help to combat depression.
+Some people claim that regular exercise helps to lift their mood and combat depression.
 But, there is conflicting evidence about this from research trials.
-The national guideline published in 2009 by NICE advises regular exercise as a possible treatment.
-A large review published in 2012 supports this advice concluding that exercise, on average, seems to improve depressive symptoms.
-In contrast, a large research trial published in 2012 found that the addition of an exercise programme to the usual care for depression did not improve the outcome of depression or reduce the use of antidepressants compared with usual care alone.
+The national guideline published in 2009 by the National Institute for Health and Care Excellence (NICE) advises regular exercise as a possible treatment.
+A large review published in 2012 supports this advice.
+It concluded that exercise, on average, seems to improve depressive symptoms.
+In contrast, a large research trial published in 2012 found that addition of an exercise programme to the usual care for depression neither improved the depression outcome nor reduced the antidepressant use compared with usual care alone.

 But also bear in mind that regular exercise is generally a good thing to do anyway.

 The following are the commonly used treatment options for people with mild depression.
 They are also used for people with long-standing subthreshold depression that has shown no signs of improving.
 Some people prefer one type of treatment to another.
 So, personal preference for the type of treatment used should be taken into account when discussing the best treatment for yourself with your doctor.

 There are various pamphlets, books and CDs which can help you to understand and combat depression.
 The best are based on the principles of CBT, as described earlier.
 Ideally, a guided self-help programme is best.
 That is, a programme where the materials are provided by a trained practitioner such as a doctor and where a practitioner monitors your progress.
 A self-help programme takes some motivation and effort to work through - a bit like doing homework.
 A typical guided self-help programme consists of 6-8 sessions (face-to-face and via telephone) over 9-12 weeks.